 • The processing time for composting has been reduced from 8 to 4 months.

 • Waste sorting capacities have increased from 600kg to 800kg per worker per day.

 • Waste sorting requires less space.
-24 tons of waste can now be processed per acre (0.4 hectares) instead of 16 tons.
+24 tonnes of waste can now be processed per acre (0.4 hectares) instead of 16 tonnes.

-• The volume of waste collected has increased from 15 tons to 41 tons per day.
+• The volume of waste collected has increased from 15 tonnes to 41 tonnes per day.

 • The number of households served has almost doubled from 12,000 to 21,450.
 80% of these households are in low-income areas.

 • The number of business customers has increased from 10 to 42.

 • The number of people employed at TakaTaka has increased from 100 to 185.